nicolasgomez1/LastChaos-ToolBox-2024/README.md

 		// Finally we can clone the content of a desired row to our temporary variable.
 To later be able to work with said variable and its content temporarily, without adulterating the content of the Global Table. pTempRow.ItemArray = (object[])pMain.pItemTable.Select("a_index = 19")[0].ItemArray.Clone();

+		/*------------------------------------------------------------------*/

 		// Eventually we can get information from our temporary variable by doing the following. string strGetItemEnable = pTempRow["a_enable"].ToString();

+		/*------------------------------------------------------------------*/

 		// By deduction we can alter the content of temporary variable by doing: pTempRow["a_enable"] = "0";

+		/*------------------------------------------------------------------*/

+		// To transfer all the data from our temporary variable to the Global Table we can do the following...

+		// We obtain the reference to the desired row to alter.
+		DataRow pItemTableRow = pMain.pItemTable.Select("a_index = 19").FirstOrDefault();
+		if (pItemTableRow != null)	// We verify that said row exists.
+		{
+			//In case of original structure of the Global Table is not altered we can do: pItemTableRow.ItemArray = pTempRow.ItemArray;

+			//In case of original structure of the Global Table is altered we can do the following... foreach (DataColumn column in pTempRow.Table.Columns)	// We can iterate through all the columns of the temporary variable.
+			{
+				if (!pMain.pItemTable.Columns.Contains(column.ColumnName))	// In case any of the columns do not exist in the Global Table. pMain.pItemTable.Columns.Add(column.ColumnName, column.DataType);	// We add it.
+Keep in mind, this adds the column only for a single row, the rest will not have that new column.

+				pItemTableRow[column.ColumnName] = pTempRow[column.ColumnName];	// Finally we write the values of all the columns of the Global Table with the data of the temporary variable.
+			}
+		}
 	}
 }